ezoapp/Learn-GK-Components/docs/GKComponent-controlgroup-checkbox.md

         </fieldset>

 - **apply**：
-  	> Set data to controlgroup-checkbox when data is only one , data type is JSON Object
+  	> Set data to controlgroup-checkbox when data is only one , data type is JSON object

         var data = {
             item1: 'Swimming',